-4.1 About Message Authentication Codes (MAC)
+5.1 About Message Authentication Codes (MAC)

 Commands in this manual that are tagged "MAC" are privileged commands.
-If the device is set to a Security Level higher than 2 (see section 4 Security Levels), the host software must calculate and append a four-byte Message Authentication Code ("MAC") to the message to prove the sender is authorized to execute that command.
+If the device is set to a Security Level higher than 2 (see section 5 Security Levels), the host software must calculate and append a four-byte Message Authentication Code ("MAC") to the Data field of the message, extending the length of the field by 4 bytes, to prove the sender is authorized to execute that command.
 The host software should calculate the MAC per ISO 9797-1, MAC Algorithm 3, Padding Method 1.
 Data supplied to the MAC algorithm should be provided in raw binary form, not converted to ASCII-hexadecimal.
 The MAC key to be used is as specified in ANSI X9.24 Part 1, Appendix A ("Request PIN Entry 2" bullet 2).
-The host should use the current DUKPT KSN (which can be retrieved using Command 0x09 - Get DUKPT KSN and Counter) to get a reference to the MAC key.
+The host should use the current DUKPT KSN (which can be retrieved using Command 0x09 - Get Current TDES DUKPT KSN) to get a reference to the MAC key.